-To enroll as a Music major or Music minor, the student must successfully complete an audition and be accepted to Ashland University.
+To enroll as a Music major or Music minor, the student must successfully complete an audition, as well as apply and be accepted to Ashland University.

 Music major and minor auditions consist of three parts: the performance audition, musicianship screening and an interview.

-1. The performance audition: prepare selections as indicated below on your major instrument(s).
-Please mail or email the accompaniment two weeks before the audition.
+- The performance audition: prepare selections on your major instrument(s).
+Please mail or email the accompaniment one week before the audition.
 Sight-reading and scales will be included for instrumentalists.

 Choral ensembles: The Music major/minor audition normally serves as the audition for the various choral groups (except Chamber Singers).

 All music ensembles are open to all Ashland University students.
 Most ensembles require an audition.
 Some students receive a scholarship called a Participation Grant to be a member of an ensemble.
 See the Audition Dates page and the Audition Repertoire page for more information.